Table of contents

 BAKE

-- Top the muffin batter with the crumb topping.
+- Scoop batter into the muffin pan.
+Top the muffin batter with the crumb topping.

 - Store on counter in a sealed container up to 3 days.
 Freeze up to 6 months.